Fast, affordable Internet access for all.

 Gary, Indiana Mayor Jerome Prince is received a little more than $40 million in Rescue Plan funds, of which a proposed plan developed in collaboration with business leaders includes a portion of $25 million for investments in broadband infrastructure.

-Lee County Board of Supervisors has voted to spend 30 percent of its Rescue Plan funds, totaling $1.95 million, to contribute to a project with local company Danville Telecom to expand the latter's fiber footprint across higway 16 to reach additional households.
-Danville will pair the county contribution with a recent $3.55 million grant from the Empower Rural Iowa Broadband Grant program, covering the entire cost of the project.
+Lee County Board of Supervisors had voted to spend 30 percent of its Rescue Plan funds, totaling $1.95 million, to contribute to a project with local company Danville Telecom to expand the latter's fiber footprint across highway 16 to reach additional households.
+Danville was planning to pair the county contribution with a recent $3.55 million grant from the Empower Rural Iowa Broadband Grant program, covering the entire cost of the project.
+When bids came in at over a million dollars over the amount set aside for the project, however, the network plans changed.
+The current, scaled-back plan is to construct a redundant fiber loop serving 15 homes between the small communities of Keokuk and Argyle, as well as a fiber line connecting 119 homes in Wever.
+All homes slated to be connected by this project do not currently have access to high-speed Internet.

 In rural Delmar, Durant, and Bennett, F&B Communications of Wheatland will use $3.57 million in ARPA dollars to expand its FTTH networks.
 Outside DeWitt and Welton, Grand Mound Cooperative Telephone Association will expand rural connectivity for $650,223.
 In Clinton County, Preston Telephone Company will use $1.9 million to expand upon its broadband infrastructure.
 All projects are funded by the Empower Rural Iowa program, to which the state has directed a portion of its $2.5 billion in ARPA funding.